asbhat/asbhat.github.io/riceballdb/about/privacy.md

 ---

 RiceballDb does not sell or rent your data.<br>
-RiceballDb does not automatically collect or store any of your data.
+RiceballDb does not automatically collect or store any of your data off of your device.

 If you voluntarily choose to share data with RiceballDb because the application crashed (sorry!) or in a bug report (also, sorry!), that information is only used to fix the issue.